Mark Rhoades, AICP

 kelvin@rhoadesplanninggroup.com

-Kelvin is passionate about affordable housing, sustainable mixed-use development, and equitable community development.
-While at UC Berkeley, he earned an Interdisciplinary Graduate Certificate in Real Estate, which inspired an integrative approach of design and planning towards housing development.
+Kelvin is deeply passionate about advancing affordable housing, fostering sustainable mixed-use developments, and promoting equitable community growth.
+While pursuing his graduate studies at UC Berkeley, he earned an Interdisciplinary Graduate Certificate in Real Estate, which informed his integrative perspective on design and planning for housing development.